-Dissolved Oxygen - During 2013, DO was measured from eight times at each Mud Lake station to nine times at each of the Blue Lake stations during the year.
-Mud Lake is tidally influenced with regular inflows of estuarine/Gulf waters with slightly higher DO concentrations; whereas, Blue Lake, reflecting a fresher regime, typically would be expected to have a higher oxygen carrying capacity.
-This year the higher means and median DO levels are those found in Mud Lake.
+Dissolved Oxygen - During 2014, DO was measured from nine times at each Mud Lake station to twelve whereas, Blue Lake, reflecting a fresher regime, typically would be expected to have a higher oxygen carrying capacity.
+This year the higher means and median DO levels are found to be very similar in both lakes.
 Fluctuations in DO levels in each lake are consistent with their respective control points.
 All measurements indicate "no apparent impact" from SPR operations.
-Blue Lake means and medians that range from 11.9 mg/l to 13.4 mg/l and 11.5 mg/l to 12.3 mg/l respectively, verify that overall DO levels were adequate for aquatic life throughout the year.
-Mud Lake's lowest DO measurement of 4.8 mg/l, was about the same as Blue Lake's low of 5.5 mg/l this year; however, means for the Mud Lake stations were above 13.1 mg/l and medians were found above 12.9 mg/l support the likelihood that lower DO levels although not unheard of, are infrequent, and that Mud Lake must receive a higher degree of overall mixing that may be an influence on the available DO for the water body.
+Blue Lake means and medians that range from 7.4 mg/l to 8.1 mg/l and 5.9 mg/l to 7.9 mg/l respectively, verify that overall DO levels were adequate for aquatic life throughout the year.
+Mud Lake's lowest DO measurement of 4.6 mg/l, was about the same as Blue Lake's low of 3.3 mg/l this year; however, means for the Mud Lake stations were above 7.3 mg/l and medians were found above 7.0 mg/l support the likelihood that lower DO levels although not unheard of, are infrequent, and that Mud Lake must receive a higher degree of overall mixing that may be influential to the available DO for the water body.

-Total Organic Carbon - In 2013, all 77 TOC measurements of Blue Lake ranged from 10.7 to 43.1 mg/l.
-The 27 TOC observations made at each of the two Mud Lake stations beyond the control were somewhat lower ranging from 3.5 mg/l to 23.7 mg/l.
+Total Organic Carbon - In 2014, all 83 TOC measurements of Blue Lake ranged from 12.7 to 46.9 mg/l.
+The 20 TOC observations made at each of the two Mud Lake stations beyond the control were somewhat lower ranging from 8.4 mg/l to 21.9 mg/l.
 Both control points have results that are similar to their respective lakes.
 The TOC levels observed in both lakes, however, are indicative of healthy, unaffected ambient conditions.